Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Results of BBN

 \subsection{Dependence of primordial abundances on $\delta m^2$ and $\theta$}

-Figure \ref{fig11} shows the primordial abundances as a function of $\delta m^2$ and the mixing angle $\theta$.
-The values of $\mathcal{E}$ and $E_{\rm res}$ are fixed, respectively, at 0 and 0.3 GeV.
-If $\delta m^2$ is larger than $10^{-8}\,\mathrm{GeV}^2$, then the primordial abundances are increased because the cosmic expansion rate depends on the mass of the sterile neutrino by Eq.\, (\ref{eq7}).
+Figure \ref{fig12} shows the primordial abundances as a function of $\delta m^2$ and the mixing angle $\theta$.
+The values of $\mathcal{E}$ and $E_{\rm res}$ are fixed, respectively, at 0 and 0.03 GeV.
+If $\delta m^2$ is larger than $10^{-8}\,\mathrm{GeV}^2$, the primordial abundances are increased because the cosmic expansion rate depends on the mass of the sterile neutrino by Eq.\, (\ref{eq7}).
 In the high mass region of the figure, deuterium and $^4\mathrm{He}$ abundances are high.
-The mixing angle, meanwhile, is related to the reaction rate of sterile neutrino.
-If the mixing angle is increased, therefore, the reaction rate of the sterile neutrino is also increased and it makes higher number- and energy-densities of the sterile neutrino.
-Therefore, final abundances of light elements become higher by increasing the mixing angle $\theta$ similarly to the previous contour plot of Fig. \ref{fig10}.
-If the $\delta m^2$ value is higher than $10^{-7} \mathrm{GeV}^2$, the region is excluded by over-production of the deuterium.
+If the mixing angle is increased, the reaction rate of the sterile neutrino is also increased.
+As a result, higher number- and energy-densities of the sterile neutrino are obtained.
+Therefore, final abundances of light elements become higher by increasing the mixing angle $\theta$ similarly to the trend in Fig. \ref{fig9}.
+If the $\delta m^2$ value is higher than $(2-3)\times 10^{-8}\, \mathrm{GeV}^2$, the region is excluded by over-production of the deuterium.
+Similarly to the case of Fig.\,\ref{fig9}, only the relativistic mass region is allowed by the CMB observational data in this case.

 \\